Delegated Classification: Problem Setup

 Every action $a^*$ that is the best response $a^*=a(t)$ to some contract $t$ is called \emph{implementable}.
 In economic terms, the principal and agent are playing a \emph{Stackelberg game}, in which the principal commits to a contract $t$ and the agent best-responds by choosing action $a(t)$ that maximizes his expected utility $u_a(t)$.
 The goal of the principal is to design a contract $t$ which incentivizes the agent to take best-response actions yielding favorable outcomes for the principal.

 \paragraph{Contracts for delegated learning.} We propose to formulate delegated learning as a problem of optimal contract design, instantiated as follows.
 First, we relate agent actions $a$ with the number of samples $n$, and denote $\Actions=\{n_1,\dots,n_N\}$ as the possible sizes of $S$ that the learning agent can work with.
-The cost of acquiring samples naturally maps as $c_a=c_n$.
+The cost of acquiring samples naturally maps as $c_a=c_n$, and agent's best response is $a(t)=n(t)$.
 Next, we associate outcomes $j$ with accuracy for the principal by defining $j$ as the number of validation samples (out of the possible $m$) on which $h$ is correct; note this implies $\acc_V(h)=j/m$, and we will therefore use $j$ and $\acc_V(h)$ as `outcomes' interchangeably.
-Finally, for an action $n$, we set $f_n$ to be the distribution over possible accuracies obtained when learning with $n$ samples, namely $f_n(j) = P(\acc_V(h_n) = j/m) \,\, \forall j$.
+Finally, for an action $n$, we set $f_n$ to be the distribution over possible accuracies obtained when learning with $n$ samples, namely $f_n(j) = \prob{h_n,V}{\acc_V(h_n) = j/m} \,\, \forall j$.
 We will also use the matrix form $F_{nj} = f_n(j)$, where $F \in [0,1]^{N \times (m+1)}$.
-Note $F$ admits two sources of variation: (i) \emph{a-priori} variation in $h_n$ due to stochasticity in $S \sim D^n$; and (ii) \emph{a-posteriori} variation in $j$ for any fixed $h_n$ due to stochasticity in $V \sim D^m$.
-Note also that given $h_n$, the latter admits a simple binomial form, namely $j \sim \Binomial(m,\alpha_n)$; empirically we observe this to be the dominant component.\looseness=-1
+Note that $F$ admits two sources of variation: (i) \emph{a-priori} variation in $h_n$ due to stochasticity in $S \sim D^n$; and (ii) \emph{a-posteriori} variation in $j$ for any fixed $h_n$ due to stochasticity in $V \sim D^m$.
+When $h_n$ is fixed, the outcome distribution admits a simple binomial form, namely $j \sim \Binomial(m,\alpha_n)$.
+Empirically, we observe this to be the dominant component.